diego-conti/ratatoskr/README.md

 A program built over `ratatoskr` consists of the following elements:

 + A struct, usually called `Parameters`, whose instances will be populated by reading the command-line parameters
-+ A *parameter description*, obtained by invoking `make_parameter_description`, which instructs `ratatoskr` on how to populate the parameters object.
++ A *parameter description*, which instructs `ratatoskr` on how to populate the parameters object.
 + A function (or more generally, a callable object, e.g. a lambda) accepting an object of type `Parameters` and performing the actual computation.

-#### Examples

-A program to compute the exterior derivative of a differential form on a Lie algebra can be written as follows
+For instance, a program to compute the exterior derivative of a differential form on a Lie algebra can be written as follows

 	struct Parameters {
 		unique_ptr<LieGroup> G;